 Annika Savill, Executive Head, UN Democracy Fund

 As Executive Head of the UN Democracy Fund, Annika Savill leads the work of the only UN entity explicitly mandated to support democracy.
-She has spearheaded UNDEF’s work to operate in challenging political environments in the face of closing space for civil society; and to pro-actively generate innovative civil society projects, including in the rule of law, refugee empowerment, women’s participation, youth engagement, and media freedom.
+She has spearheaded UNDEF’s work to operate in challenging political environments in the face of closing space for civil society; and to pro-actively generate innovative civil society projects, including in the Covid-19 context, the rule of law, refugee empowerment, women’s participation, youth engagement, and media freedom.
 Before joining UNDEF, Annika Savill served in the Executive Office of the UN Secretary-General from 1997 to 2008, under Kofi A. Annan and then Ban Ki-moon, as the Secretary-General's senior speechwriter and a member of his core communications team.
-Prior to joining the United Nations, she had a 15-year career as a journalist in London, serving with the Associated Press, Reuters and The Independent, where she was a founder member and Diplomatic Editor.
+Prior to joining the United Nations, she was a journalist in London, serving with the Associated Press, Reuters and The Independent, where she was a founder member and Diplomatic Editor.
 She has written about global institutions and democratic processes in a number of societies in transition.
-She is also the winner of two UN Secretary-General Awards for organizational innovation.
+She is the winner of two UN Secretary-General Awards for organizational innovation.

 +1 212 963 6475